ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/work_opportunities_for_young_people/labour_market_earnings_of_young_people.md

 DR34

 ## Title
-Earnings of 22 to 29 year olds
+Labour market earnings of young people

 ## Summary
 Data on median (average) hourly pay for 22 to 29 year olds in the UK.